 In This Article

-Marigold with its fresh fruity facet would seem particularly intended for a female audience, but it is also starting to appear in male juices.
-Particularly at home in woody fragrances, some designers dare to launch marigold as a heart note.
-This is the case with King of Cool by Steve Mc Queen or even the aromatic and spicy Aura for Men by Jacomo.
-Could the marigold be the future of this new freshness that men love so much?
+Marigold's fresh, fruity facet might seem more suited to a female audience, but it is also beginning to appear in men's fragrances.
+Often found in woody scents, some designers are daring to introduce marigold as a heart note.
+Examples include King of Cool by Steve McQueen and the aromatic and spicy Aura for Men by Jacomo.
+Could marigold be the future of the refreshing scents that men adore?

 - Marigold flowers are sometimes referred to as "summer's bride" due to their bright, sunny appearance and continuous blooming throughout the season.